BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 Apply Now

 Thinking about a career in dentistry?
 A Bachelor of Dental Surgery (BDS) paves the way for a rewarding dental career.
-Understanding eligibility, entrance exams, syllabus, fees, and top colleges in India will help you make informed choices.
+BDS is a 5-year undergraduate programme (4 years academic + 1-year compulsory internship) regulated by the Dental Council of India (DCI).
+Understanding eligibility, entrance exams, syllabus, fees, and top colleges will help you make informed choices.

 With the increasing scope for BDS, a career in dentistry can open doors to many opportunities in both the private and public sectors.